jlecker/django-sawhorse/docs/index.rst

    ``sawhorse-manage.py``, like so::

      sawhorse-manage.py runserver

+   If everything is working correctly, you should be able to run tests, run the development server, and run other commands to get right to work.

    NOTE: ``sawhorse-manage.py`` expects your app to have the same name as the active virtualenv, and it expects to be able to import it.
 The easiest way